bem/html-differ/README.md

     htmlDiffer = new HtmlDiffer('bem');
 ```

-The options wiil be predefined:
+The options will be predefined:

 ```js
 {